 As part of Webflow SEO, your website should be easy to use and responsive.
 It should have a flow of pages, from the landing page and homepage to other pages on the website.

 A website with unused code is likely to be slow.
 To counter this, you can use the templates and only have the necessary integrations on your site.
-Usability, good user experience, and page speed are crucial to your website.
+When it comes to Webflow page speed, optimizing your website for faster loading times is essential for user experience and SEO.

 Your website URL should give information about a page, blog, or website.
 A website URL should offer a hint about the page content.